Nationals vs. Braves Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 67 hits with 12 doubles, a triple, nine home runs and 17 walks.
-He has driven in 28 runs with six stolen bases.
+- Thomas has 69 hits with 13 doubles, two triples, nine home runs, 17 walks and 30 RBI.
+He's also stolen six bases.

-- Thomas hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .250 with a double, a home run and an RBI.
+- Thomas will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is batting .350 with two doubles, a triple, a home run and three RBI.

 Thomas Recent Games